TheBugEater/AutoBaiter/README.md

-# InstaBaiter
+# AutoBaiter
 Bait them and Gain Them

-Gain Instagram Followers for Free.
+Gain Autogram Followers for Free.
 Features:
     ► Choose a user to collect followers.
     ► Schedule unfollow.